 label with Karoline Lobeck in 2010.

-is a production company specialising in puppetry for live performance and theatre.
-Since 2000 the company has created a distinct trademark style, which has become the brand for all its productions.
+Pickled Image is an award wining puppet company based in Bristol.
 Over the years the company has gained international recognition for their darkly humorous visual productions and has won many awards for their work.
 Proud to be at the forefront of British puppetry the company is continuing to create exquisite puppets and performances in the UK and abroad.
 The director’s of the company are Dik Downey & Vicky Andrews

 Guy Hoare – Lighting Designer